4ARMED/kubeletmein/README.md

 It reads kubelet credentials from the cloud provider metadata and configures a kubeconfig file that you can use with `kubectl` to access the API.

+There's more info in our blog post at [https://www.4armed.com/blog/hacking-google-kubernetes-engine-part1/](https://www.4armed.com/blog/hacking-google-kubernetes-engine-part1/).

 ## Supported providers

 ### GKE